-The LM22676 switching regulator features all of the functions necessary to implement an efficient high voltage buck regulator using a minimum of external components.
+The LM22673 switching regulator features all of the functions necessary to implement an efficient high voltage buck regulator using a minimum of external components.
 This easy to use regulator integrates a 42V N-Channel switch with an output current capability of 3A.
 The regulator control method is based on voltage mode control with input voltage feed forward.
-The loop compensation is integrated into the LM22676 so that no external compensation components need to be selected or utilized.
+The loop compensation is integrated into the LM22673 so that no external compensation components need to be selected or utilized.
 Voltage mode control offers short minimum on-times allowing short duty-cycles necessary in high input voltage applications.
-The operating frequency is fixed at 500kHz to allow for small external components while avoiding excessive switching losses.
+The operating frequency is fixed at 500 kHz to allow for small external components while avoiding excessive switching losses.
 The output voltage can be set as low as 1.285V with the -ADJ device.
-Fault protection features include current limiting, thermal shutdown and remote shutdown capability.
-The device is available in the TO-263 THIN and PSOP-8 packages featuring an exposed pad to aid thermal dissipation.
+Fault protection features include current limiting and thermal shutdown.
+The device is available in the TO-263 THIN and PSOP packages featuring an exposed pad to aid thermal dissipation.

-The functional block diagram with typical application of the LM22676 are shown in Figure 1.
+The functional block diagram with typical application of the LM22673 is shown in Figure 1.

-The internal compensation of the -ADJ option of the LM22676 is optimized for output voltages up to 5V.
+The internal compensation of the -ADJ option of the LM22673 is optimized for output voltages up to 5V.
 If an output voltage of 5V or higher is needed, the -5.0 fixed output voltage option with an additional external resistive feedback voltage divider may also be used.